AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 There will usually be another bike nearby with a helmet, so check around.
 You can also buy a cheap helmet for under $25 from department stores like Big W or Target in an emergency.

 Check out more [rules on riding bikes](/bicycle-regulation).

+## 🚲 The old CityCycles

+CityCycle was the old bike hire scheme, which opened in 2010 and was retired in 2021.

+If you're interested in a little look back through memory lane, check my [CityCycle history and eulogy](https://ash.ms/2022/01/30/brisbane-citycycle/) (off site).